shariq1989/cookbook/content/recipe/nobake-granola-bars.md

 #### How should I store the granola bars?

 Since coconut oil is a main ingredient, the bars will melt if left at room temperature.
 To store, keep them chilled in the refrigerator for up to two weeks.

+#### How can I make these bars vegan?

+Use maple syrup to flavor the bars in place of honey.

 ----